 Chocolate and cocoa are two of the high potassium foods.
 It is a surprise to many that they are high in potassium.
 The commonly mentioned high potassium foods are vegetables and fruits, especially bananas.
 However, cocoa is one of the foods highest in potassium.
 In one serving it can have 500 mg of potassium.
 It is also low in sodium, containing only 5 mg in the same amount of cocoa that gives you 500 mg of potassium.
-There are differences in the types of chocolate and cocoa that can make a big difference in their effects on the body.
+There are differences in the types of chocolate and cocoa that can make a big difference in their effects on the body though.

 There are some aspects of cocoa and chocolate related to the fat and sugar content that make limited intake desirable.
-More than half the fat content of chocolate and cocoa is saturated fat, so you would want to limit your intake depending on the fat content of the product.
-Dry cocoa powder has anywhere from 1/2 to 1/4 the fat content of chocolate, allowing a greater consumption.
+More than half the fat content of chocolate and cocoa is saturated fat.
+So you should limit your intake of those with a high fat content.
+Dry cocoa powder has anywhere from 1/2 to 1/4 the fat content of chocolate.
+This allows a greater consumption.